 Take a look at our blog Cyber Security tutorial to learn briefly about cybersecurity

-Malware is a broad phrase that encompasses a wide range of cyberattacks such as Trojans, viruses, and worms.
-Malware is simply described as code written to steal data or destroy things on a computer.
+Malware is a broad term that comprised a wide range of cyberattacks such as Trojans, viruses, and worms.
+Malware can simply be described as code written to steal data or destroy things on a computer.

-How malware causes harm can assist us to classify the type of virus we’re dealing with.
-So let’s talk about it!!
+How malware causes harm can assist us to classify the type of virus that we are dealing with.
+So, let us talk about it!

-- Viruses: Viruses, like their biological namesakes, attach themselves to clean files and infect other clean files, and they can spread uncontrollably, causing damage to the core functionality as well as deleting and corrupting files.
-They usually appear as executable files that the user downloaded from the internet.
+Viruses, like their biological namesakes, attach themselves to clean files and infect other clean files.
+Viruses can spread uncontrollably, causing damage to the core functionality as well as deleting and corrupting files.
+Viruses usually appear as executable files downloaded from the internet.

-- Worms: Worms use the network’s interface to infect a whole network of devices, either locally or via the internet.
-It infects more machines with each successive infected machine.
+Worms use the network’s interface to infect a whole network of devices, either locally or via the internet.
+Worms infect more machines with each successive infected machine.

 Phishing frequently poses as a request for information from a reputable third party.
-Phishing emails are sent to consumers and invite them to click on a link and enter their personal information.
+Phishing emails invite users to click on a link and enter their personal information.

 There are five steps to phishing:

-- Preparation: The phisher must pick which business to target and how to obtain email addresses for that business’s customers.
+The phisher must pick a business to target and figure out how to obtain the email addresses of that business’ customers.

-- Setup: Once they’ve decided which firm to mimic and who their victims will be, they’ll begin the setup process.
-Phishers construct communications to distribute them and collect data.
+Once the phisher has decided which entity to mimic and who the victims will be, the setup process can begin.
+The phisher constructs and distributes communications and collects data.

-- Identity theft and fraud: Phishers use the information they collect to make unlawful transactions or perform other forms of fraud, and up to a quarter of the victims never fully recover.
+The phisher uses the collected information to make unlawful transactions or perform other forms of fraud; up to a quarter of the victims never fully recover.

 Enroll in our Cyber Security courses to be a master in this domain!

-As the name implies, a Dos attack focuses on disrupting network service.
+As the name suggests, a denial-of-service (DoS) attack focuses on disrupting network service.
 Attackers transmit a large amount of data traffic via the network until it becomes overloaded and stops working.
-Dos attacks can be carried out in a variety of methods, but the most common is a distributed denial-of-service attack.
-This involves the attacker sending traffic or data that will overload the system utilizing several machines.
+A DoS attack can be carried out in a variety of ways, but the most common is a distributed denial-of-service (DDoS) attack.
+It involves the attacker sending traffic or data, by utilizing several machines, that will overload the system.

-A person may not recognize that his or her computer has been hijacked and is helping to the Dos attack in many cases.
-Disrupting services can have major ramifications for security and Internet access; many large-scale dos attacks have occurred in the past.
-Many instances of large-scale DOS attacks have been implemented as a single sign of protests towards governments.
+In many cases, an individual may not recognize that their computer has been hijacked and is contributing to the DoS attack.
+Disrupting services can have major ramifications for security and internet access; many large-scale DoS attacks have occurred in the past.
+Many instances of large-scale DoS attacks have been implemented as a sign of protest against governments.

-The man-in-the-middle attack can obtain information from the end-user and the entity with which he or she is communicating by impersonating the endpoints in online information exchange.
+A man-in-the-middle attack can obtain information from the end-user and the entity with which they are communicating by impersonating the endpoints in the online information exchange.

-Let’s look at an example to learn more about the attack.
+Let us take a look at an example to learn more about this attack.

-If the user is banging online, the man in the middle would communicate with the user by impersonating the bank.
-The man in the middle would receive all information transferred between both parties, including sensitive data such as bank accounts’ personal information.
+If the user is banking online, the man in the middle would communicate with the user by impersonating the bank.
+The man in the middle would receive all information transferred between the user and the bank including sensitive data related to bank accounts.

 Preparing for job interviews?
 Have a look at our cybersecurity interview questions to excel in your hiring journey!

 To become infected, we no longer need to click to accept a download or install a software update.
-Simply opening a compromised webpage may now allow dangerous code to be installed on the device.
-We only need to visit or drive by a website by clicking accept for any software, and the malicious code will be downloaded in the background to your device.
+Simply opening a compromised webpage may now allow dangerous code to be installed on our device.
+We only need to visit or drive by a website by clicking accept for any software, and malicious code will be downloaded in the background on our device.